awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

   + **[Systems Manager Developer Forum](https://forums.aws.amazon.com/forum.jspa?forumID=185)** – Follow announcements, or post or answer a question in the AWS Systems Manager Forum\.
   + **[AWS Systems Manager section of the AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)** – Manage Systems Manager from a command line tool\.
 Available to use on Windows, Mac, and Linux/UNIX systems\.
   + **[AWS Systems Manager section of the AWS Tools for PowerShell Cmdlet Reference](https://docs.aws.amazon.com/powershell/latest/reference/items/AWS_Systems_Manager_cmdlets.html)** – Manage Systems Manager with the same PowerShell tools that you use to manage your Windows, Linux, or Mac environments\.
-  + **[Systems Manager service quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*** – Provides the default quotas for Systems Manager for an AWS account\.
+  + **[Systems Manager service quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*** – Provides the default quotas for Systems Manager for an Amazon Web Services account\.
 Unless otherwise noted, each quota is Region\-specific\.
-  + **[AWS Systems Manager Service Level Agreement](https://aws.amazon.com/systems-manager/sla/)** – The Systems Manager Service Level Agreement \(SLA\) is a policy governing the use of Systems Manager and applies separately to each AWS account using Systems Manager\.
+  + **[AWS Systems Manager Service Level Agreement](https://aws.amazon.com/systems-manager/sla/)** – The Systems Manager Service Level Agreement \(SLA\) is a policy governing the use of Systems Manager and applies separately to each Amazon Web Services account using Systems Manager\.

   The following related resources can help you as you work with this service\.
   + ** [Classes & Workshops](https://aws.amazon.com/training/course-descriptions/)** – Links to role\-based and specialty courses as well as self\-paced labs to help sharpen your AWS skills and gain practical experience\.